UoA-CARES/hpc-client/docs/docker.md

 4. Exit cleanly

 If it does not work locally, it will not work on the HPC cluster - frequent failures will lead to temporary account suspensions.

+!!! note "Docker Build Commands"
+    The specific Docker build commands will depend on your project and the dependencies required to run your code.

+    ```bash
+    docker build -t my-image .
+    docker run --rm my-image
+    ```

 ### Recommended Mindset